 The source data consisted of four tables; a table with patient care (inpatient and outpatient), a drug registry, death registry and a social-economic registry.
+The full Swedish social-economic registry, called LISA, contains many more variables of which a subset was selected for this study.

 The source data structure had three major differences compared to the OMOP CDM: a registry with unique patients was missing, each row contained up to 21 diagnoses and 30 procedures and multiple causes of death with additional circumstances were present.